hphelion/documentation/cli.unix.md

 + The UNIX CLI has moved to the HP Cloud Github repository

   + In order to encourage development by the community, HP Cloud is sharing it with the community as open source, hosted on [https://github.com/hpcloud/unix_cli](https://github.com/hpcloud/unix_cli).
-That said, links to 12.12 and 13.5 UNIX CLI downloads, and all documentation, are still currently available on docs.hpcloud.com, as usual.
+  + However, links to 12.12 and 13.5 UNIX CLI downloads, and all documentation, are still currently available on docs.hpcloud.com, as usual.
 + Bugs will be addressed

   + Although the CLI has moved into the open source community, showstoppers and significant defects will be examined and addressed by the HP Cloud SDK/CLI team on a case-by-case basis.